-In the case of moving, there is no such thing as “over labeling.”
+In the case of moving, there is no such thing as “over-labeling.”
 If you are packing yourself, be sure to write with a bold black marker what part of the house the box belongs in.
 If you are having your movers pack, be sure to use sticky notes to label what needs to be packed and what doesn’t.
 The same goes for larger items; Use those same sticky notes to place on the furniture/larger items that you plan on having the movers take, and put aside the items you want to take yourself.

 Plan For Your Pets

 Moving is a stressful time for your pets as well.
 They too are creatures of habit and like to know where their home base is.
 It’s important to make the transition for your pets as smooth as possible.
 To prepare for a move, keep all their belongings together and take them with you… not on the moving truck.
 Make sure you have plenty of food and water for their trip.
-Once you get to your new place, it’s best to keep your pet contained in an area where they cannot get out during the chaos of the move in.
-Don’t take the chance to allow you pet to come and go as you move your things from the truck to your new home.
+Once you get to your new place, it’s best to keep your pet contained in an area where they cannot get out during the chaos of the move-in.
+Don’t take the chance to allow your pet to come and go as you move your things from the truck to your new home.
 It’s not uncommon for pets to wander off and get lost during this time.
-Remember everything is new to them as well and there’s a lot going on during a move in that can easily get you distracted from knowing where your pet is at all times.
+Remember everything is new to them as well, and there’s a lot going on during a move-in that can easily get you distracted from knowing where your pet is at all times.

 Have Some Cash For Tipping

 Is tipping your movers a requirement?
 Of course not.
-If your movers work hard for you and do an excellent job, you should show your appreciation for their effort.
+If your movers work hard for you and do an excellent job, you should show your appreciation for their efforts.
 There isn’t really a standard formula as to how much to tip.
 But you should tip.
-Take into consideration the difficulty of your stuff to pack up and load, how careful they were with protecting your home, and overall how professional the were.
+Take into consideration the difficulty of your stuff to pack up and load, how careful they were with protecting your home, and overall how professional they were.
 Your tip should reflect the level of courtesy and service you received.

 Any Loose Ends